JPaonaskar/Background-Oriented-Schlieren/README.md

 ### 4.1.5 Writing Data

-The `.write(...)` method writes data as images to a folder
+The `.write(...)` method writes data as images to a folder:

 ```python
 bos.write('frames')
 ```

-or a video
+or a video:

 ```python
 bos.write('video.avi')
 ```

 > [!TIP]
-> The frames per section is set using `fps`.
+> By default a video is outputed to the current working directory.

 > [!TIP]
-> By default a video is outputed to the current working directory.
+> The frames per section is set using `fps`.

 Once again the selection of frames can be changed with the `start`, `stop` (exclusive), and `step`.